About the Adaptation Fund

 The Adaptation Fund finances projects and programmes that help vulnerable communities in developing countries adapt to climate change.
 Initiatives are based on country needs, views and priorities.

-Since 2010, the Adaptation Fund has committed US$ 998 million to projects and programmes to date, including 139 concrete projects.
-This spans nearly 100 countries, including 15 small island developing states and 30 least developed countries, serving about 38 million total beneficiaries.
-It also pioneered Direct Access, empowering countries to access funding and develop projects directly through accredited national implementing entities.
+Since 2010, the Adaptation Fund has committed over 1.2 billion for climate change adaptation and resilience projects and programmes, including 176 concrete, localized projects in the most vulnerable communities of developing countries around the world with over 45 million total beneficiaries.
+It also pioneered Direct Access and Enhanced Direct Access, empowering countries to access funding and develop local projects directly through accredited national implementing entities.

 Climate change is predicted to greatly affect the poorest people in the world, who are often hardest hit by weather catastrophes, desertification, and rising sea levels, but who have contributed the least to the problem of global warming.
 In some parts of the world, climate change has already contributed to worsening food security, reduced the predictable availability of fresh water, and exacerbated the spread of disease and other threats to human health.